Fraunhofer-SIT/ModExTransformer/README.md

     pip install -r requirements.txt

 ## Basic usage
-All arguments can be provided both via the command line and via configuration files.
+All arguments can be specified both from the command line and from configuration files.
 For an overview of the available arguments, run

     python main.py --help